currawong-project/caw/examples/examples.md

 The __audio_split__ class takes a single signal and splits it into multiple signals.
 The __audio_merge__ class takes multple signals and concatenates them into a single signal.
-Each of the three merge processor (merge_a,merge_b,merge_c) in `mult_conn_06` demonstrates a slightly different ways of selecting multiple signals to merge in with a single `in:{...}` statement expression.
+Each of the three merge processor (merge_a,merge_b,merge_c) in `mult_conn_06` demonstrates three different ways of selecting multiple signals to merge in with a single `in:{...}` statement expression.

+The goal of this example is to show that fairly  complex connections between a source and destination processor can be achieved with a single `in:{...}` statement.
+This syntax results in concise network descriptions that are easier to read and modify then making lists of individual connections between source and destination variables.

-1. Connect to all available source variables.
+#### Connect to all available source variables on a single source processor.

 ```
 merge_a: { class: audio_merge, in:{ in_:split.out_ } },
 ```
 `merge_a` creates three input variables (`in0`,`in1` and `in2`) and connects them to three source variables (`split.out0`,`split.out1`, and `split.out2`).
-The completely equivalent, and equally correct way of stating the same construct is:
+The equivalent but more verbose way of stating the same construct is:
 `merge_a: { class: audio_merge, in:{ in0:split.out0, in1:split.out1, in2:split.out2 } }`

 Aside from being more compact, the only other advantage to using the `_` (underscore)